nus-cs2103/website-base/admin/index-tic2002-fragment.md

 # Programming language
 <div class="indented" id="java">

-This module uses Java.
+This course uses Java.
 It assumes you are familiar with C++ basics and provides lessons to help you transition from C++ to Java.

 {{ icon_important_big_red }} Install [JDK 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) on your computer.
 Using other versions of Java is highly discouraged.